Monk Skipper

 Photograph by Susan Leach Snyder

-All skippers have moth-like bodies that are thick and furry.
+All adult skippers have moth-like bodies that are thick and furry.
 Their wings are triangular and their antennae end in knobs with tiny hooks.
-Their name comes from the description of their flight pattern of darting from one place to another.
-Their caterpillars have smooth skins and large heads.
+Skippers get their name from their flight pattern of darting from one place to another.

 The Monk Skipper has a broad body, pointed wings, and a brown color.
 The male is brownish-black above with orange-edged silver patches of sex scales on the wings.
 These specialized scales produce scent hormones.
 The female is golden brown with light patches on the forewings.
-The fringes of the wings are buff colored.
+The fringes of its wings are buff colored.

 ___________________________________